mostafawkhd/fastapi-university/README.md

 # fastapi-university
-a project developed by fastapi and react in order to manage university database!
+a project developed by fastapi in order to manage university database!